Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 1. All references regarding the OPTIGA™ Trust M version 1 (V1) and version 3 (V3) are given generically without indicating the dedicated version

-2. The default setting is 400 KHz
+2. The default setting is 400 kHz

 3. In case the most significant bit of Cmd is set to '1', the Last Error Code gets flushed implicitly.
 This feature might be used to